Shaki, Azerbaijan: Geography

 Shaki is surrounded by snowy peaks of the Greater Caucasus, which in some places reaches 3000–3600 m.
 Shaki's climate includes a range of cyclones and anticyclones, air masses and local winds.
 The average annual temperature in Shaki is 12 °C. In June and August, the average temperature varies between 20 and 25 °C.

 The mountain forests around the area prevent the city from floods and overheating of the area during summer.
 The main rivers of the city are the Kish and Gurjhana.
 During the Soviet rule of Azerbaijan, many ascended to Shaki to bathe in its prestigious mineral springs.

+Climate

+Shaki's climate is humid temperate, classified as Cfa in Köppen climate classification and Do in Trewartha climate classification.

 Demographics

 According to the 1917 publication of the Caucasian Calendar, Shaki, then known as Nukha, had a population of 52,243 in 1916, including 33,813 Sunni Muslims (64.7%), 9,588 Shia Muslims (18.4%), and 8,009 Armenians (15.3%).

 The number of Shaki population is 174.1 thousand people.
-Including, the rural population is 105.7 thousand people, while the urban population is 66.9 thousand people.
-Population density is 72 people per 1 square kilometer.
-Of the total population, 86.4 thousand or 49.6% of men, 87.7 thousand or 50.4% are women.
-38.4 percent of the population lives in the city and 61.6 percent lives in the village.
+The rural population is 105.7 thousand people, while the urban population is 66.9 thousand people.
+Population density is 72 people per square kilometer.
+Of the total population, 86.4 thousand, or 49.6%, are men and 87.7 thousand, or 50.4%, are women, with 38.4 percent of the population living in the city and 61.6 percent living in the village.